Astronaut training: External events

-External events refers more broadly to the ability to live and work in the extreme environment of space.
+External events refer more broadly to the ability to live and work in the extreme environment of space.
 This includes adaptation to microgravity (or weightlessness), isolation, confinement, and radiation.
-The difficulty associated with living and working in microgravity include spatial disorientation, motion sickness, and vertigo.
+The difficulties associated with living and working in microgravity include spatial disorientation, motion sickness, and vertigo.
 During long-duration missions, astronauts will often experience isolation and confinement.
 This has been known to limit performance of astronaut crews and hence training aims to prepare astronauts for such challenges.
 The long-term effects of radiation on crews is still largely unknown.
-However, it is theorized that astronauts on a trip to Mars will likely receive more than 1000x the radiation dosage of a typical person on earth.
+However, it is theorized that astronauts on a trip to Mars will likely receive more than 1000x the radiation dosage of a typical person on Earth.
 As such, present and future training must incorporate systems and processes for protecting astronauts against radiation.

 Science experiments

 Scientific experimentation has historically been an important element of human spaceflight, and is the primary focus of the International Space Station.
 Training on how to successfully carry out these experiments is an important part of astronaut training, as it maximizes the scientific return of the mission.
 Once on-orbit, communication between astronauts and scientists on the ground can be limited, and time is strictly apportioned between different mission activities.
 It is vital that astronauts are familiar with their assigned experiments in order to complete them in a timely manner, with as little intervention from the ground as possible.

 For missions to the ISS, each astronaut is required to become proficient at one hundred or more experiments.
 During training, the scientists responsible for the experiments do not have direct contact with the astronauts who will be carrying them out.
 Instead, scientists instruct trainers who in turn prepare the astronauts for carrying out the experiment.
 Much of this training is done at the European Astronaut Center.

 For human experiments, the scientists describe their experiments to the astronauts who then choose whether to participate on board the ISS.
 For these experiments, the astronauts will be tested before, during, and after the mission to establish a baseline and determine when the astronaut returned to the baseline.